TobiOnibudo/shiftkey-app/README.md

 ## Overview

-ShiftKey Labs Events Application is a mobile platform for efficiently managing events conducted by ShiftKey Labs.
+ShiftKey Labs Events Application is a mobile platform built with React Native using the Expo framework and TypeScript.
+It's designed for efficiently managing events conducted by ShiftKey Labs.
 With a user-friendly interface and secure authentication measures, the application serves as a one-stop solution for event creation, QR code scanning, and attendance marking.

 ## Table of Contents